close up picture of bird with red eyes and pointy brown feather on its head dispenser amenities

 The hoatzin is also known as the skunk bird or the stink bird.
 This is with good reason, because this bizarre ornithological curiosity reeks like manure, and it’s no wonder: it has a very similar diet to cows.
 This unusual diet is one of hoatzin’s curious features that have puzzled biologists since the 18th Century, making it a species unlike any other on earth!

-Hoatzin in tree image
+hoatzin in tree image

 The Unique Diet of the Hoatzin